sdsu-its/book-vault/access_control.md

 `vault policy-write policy-name acl.hcl`

-Some of the ACLs that we use are listed below for your reference, and a more substantial list can be found in the [Vault Documentation](https://www.vaultproject.io/docs/concepts/policies.html).
+Some of the ACLs that we use are listed below for your reference, and a more detailed list can be found in the [Vault Documentation](https://www.vaultproject.io/docs/concepts/policies.html).

 ## Sample ACLs
 ### Admin